BUGS-NYU/schedge/docs/CONTRIBUTING.md

 - `java-jar .build/libs/schedge-all.jar`: test the code.
 - `gradle checkFast`: quickly check if the code compiles.

+## Database
+- Run `sudo -u postgres psql`.
+You will then be prompt with `postgres=#`.
+This is for you to type in the commands you want to do with Postgres.
+- Run `CREATE USER schedge WITH PASSWORD 'docker'`.
+- Run `ALTER USER schedge WITH SUPERUSER`.
+- Run `gradle updateDb` to update the database schema

+Your database setup should be done now.
+You might be prompt to setup initial password for postgres.
+This is different from our user schedge, so you can use any password that you want.

 ## Issue
 Remember to include enough information if you're reporting a bug.
 Asking question through an issue is totally fine as well.